 Cambridge Currencies

 Founded: 2023.
 Headquarters: Cambridge, UK.
-Regulation: Operates via FCA-authorised payment partners Currencycloud (FRN 900199) and ScioPay (FRN 927951).
-Service model: Phone-based, dedicated specialist on every trade.
+Regulation: operates via FCA-authorised payment partners Currencycloud (FRN 900199) and ScioPay (FRN 927951).
+Service model: phone-based, dedicated specialist on every trade.

-The phone-based approach is the firm’s clearest differentiator.
-Larger brokers typically reserve dedicated specialists for transfers above a threshold (£25,000 with TorFX, for example) and route smaller transfers through an online platform.
-Cambridge Currencies handles every transfer the same way: a specialist takes the call, agrees the rate, and executes the trade.
-For property completions, business invoices, and transfers where timing matters, this model removes the platform layer.
+The phone-based approach is the clearest differentiator.
+Larger brokers typically reserve dedicated specialists for transfers above a threshold and route smaller transfers through an online platform; Cambridge Currencies handles every transfer the same way — a specialist takes the call, agrees the rate, and executes the trade.
+No transfer fees on amounts over £5,000, forward contracts available up to 12 months, same-day or next-day execution on major currency pairs, and onboarding typically within one working day.
+Best for clients who want a dedicated UK specialist on every trade, particularly for property purchases abroad or business foreign exchange.

 Currencies Direct

-The service model is hybrid: customers can transact through the online platform and mobile app for amounts up to £25,000, or work with a dedicated account manager for larger trades.
-The retail branch network is unusual for the sector and is a meaningful advantage for expats in Spain and Portugal who prefer face-to-face service.
+The model is hybrid: customers can transact through the platform and app for amounts up to £25,000, or work with a dedicated account manager for larger trades.
+The retail branch network is unusual for the sector and a meaningful advantage for expats in Spain and Portugal who prefer face-to-face service.
+Currencies Direct was acquired by Palamon Capital Partners and Corsair Capital in 2015, with a further strategic investment from Blackstone of around £140 million in 2022.
+The group also owns TorFX, meaning two of the four brokers here share a parent — addressed separately below.
+Best for expats with multi-country needs and clients who value a mature platform with a long operating history.

 Key Currency

 Founded: 2015.
 Headquarters: Truro, Cornwall.
 Regulation: FCA-authorised Payment Institution (FRN 753989) and Bank of Spain registered.
-Service model: Phone-based, dedicated dealer.
+Service model: phone-based, dedicated dealer.

-One distinctive feature is Key Currency’s “no minimum” policy — the firm accepts trades of any size, where most specialist brokers have a £1,000-£5,000 minimum.
-The Cornwall location means lower overheads, which Key Currency passes through as competitive exchange rates particularly on mid-sized trades.
-The firm has representatives covering Spanish regional property markets including Costa del Sol, Costa Blanca, Murcia, Catalonia, and Ibiza.
+A distinctive feature is its “no minimum” policy — the firm accepts trades of any size, where most specialist brokers set a £1,000–£5,000 minimum.
+The Cornwall base means lower overheads, which Key Currency passes through as competitive rates, particularly on mid-sized trades, and it has representatives covering Spanish regional property markets including Costa del Sol, Costa Blanca, Murcia, Catalonia, and Ibiza.
+It remains one of the few UK brokers under independent ownership, with directors involved day to day, and holds a 5-star Trustpilot rating from over 1,600 reviews.
+Best for clients who prefer a boutique, founder-led broker, and Spanish property buyers benefiting from in-region representatives.

 TorFX

 Founded: 2004.
 Headquarters: Penzance, Cornwall.
 Regulation: FCA-authorised Electronic Money Institution (FRN 900706) and ASIC-regulated in Australia.
-Service model: Online platform with personal account manager support; phone dealer required for trades above £25,000.
+Service model: online platform with personal account manager support; phone dealer required for trades above £25,000.

-TorFX offers the full range of FX services — spot transfers, forward contracts up to 24 months, market orders, and regular overseas payments.
-The mobile app is mature and well-rated, and the online portal handles transfers up to £25,000 without requiring a dealer call.
-For larger transfers, a dedicated account manager takes over.
+It offers the full range — spot transfers, forward contracts up to 24 months, market orders, and regular overseas payments.
+The mobile app is mature and well-rated, and the portal handles transfers up to £25,000 without a dealer call; for larger transfers a dedicated account manager takes over.
+TorFX holds a Trustpilot rating of 4.8–4.9 from over 7,000 reviews and has won Moneyfacts International Money Transfer Provider of the Year multiple times.
+Best for app and platform users, frequent traders, and clients comfortable with self-service for smaller amounts and a dealer for larger ones.

 A note on independent ownership

-It’s worth noting that two of the four brokers in this comparison share a parent.
+Two of the four brokers share a parent.
 TorFX has been owned by Currencies Direct Holdings since 2011, and both are now part of the Redpin group following private equity acquisitions by Palamon Capital and Corsair Capital.
-The brands operate separately and have different fee structures, but their ultimate ownership is the same.
+The brands operate separately with different fee structures, but their ultimate ownership is the same.
+For clients who specifically want an alternative that is not owned by the same group as their previous broker, the genuinely independent options here are Cambridge Currencies and Key Currency — both smaller specialists with no private equity parent.

 If you want a dedicated specialist on every trade